emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 ## Authenticated Decryption Function

-The decryption function Decrypt(K, N, A, ct, tag) decrypts a ciphertext, verifies that the authentication tag is correct, and returns the plaintext on success, or an error if the tag verification fails.
+The decryption function Decrypt(K, N, A, ct, tag) decrypts a ciphertext, verifies that the authentication tag is correct, and returns the plaintext on success or an error otherwise.

 Prerequisites and security requirements: